 Paul Nicholls first public reaction was to emphasise that this latest success was entirely down to Team Ditcheat.
 But he is the driver and given that Willie Mullins delivered 14 Grade 1 winners to his two, Nicholls is surely entitled to believe that his 10th championship was his finest hour.

-Restlessly energetic he has brought in many fresh recruits for the 2017/18 season and improved the already impressive facilities at Ditcheat with the addition of a deep, round sand surface for slow work inside the loop on the flat gallop.
+Restlessly energetic he has improved the already impressive facilities at Ditcheat with the addition of a deep, round sand surface for slow work inside the loop on the flat gallop.

 Rust never sleeps and neither, it seems, does Paul Nicholls!